Release Notes

 $commit_hash

-Section titled “$commit_hash”The short hash of a [conventional commit] of the commit that introduced a change file.
+Section titled “$commit_hash”The short hash of a conventional commit or the commit that introduced a change file.

 Knope will skip templates containing this variable for change files that aren’t committed.